notpearlz/Memory-Card-Game/README.md

 # React + Vite

+This is a memory card game.
+Click on a card once and ONLY once.
+If a card is clicked on multiple times you lose.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: